-The Remuneration and Nomination Committee was established on 9 December 2010 and comprises Non-Executive Directors, Messrs Ian Williams (as Chairman), Douglas Stewart and Faroog Khan (until his resignation as a Director on 31 August 2012).
+The Remuneration and Nomination Committee was established on 9 December 2010 and comprises Non-Executive Directors, Messrs Ian Williams (as Chairman), Douglas Stewart and Farooq Khan (until his resignation as a Director on 31 August 2012).

 The Remuneration and Nomination Committee has a formal charter to prescribe its purpose, key responsibilities, composition, membership requirements, powers and other administrative matters.
-The Committee has a remuneration function (with key responsibilities to make recommendations to the Board on policy governing the remuneration benefits of the Managing Director and Executive Directors, including equity-based remuneration and assist the Managing Director to determine the remuneration benefits of senior management and advise on those determinations) and a nomination function (with key responsibilities to make recommendations to the Board as to various Board matters including the necessary and desirable qualifications, experience and competencies of Directors and the extent to which these are reflected in the Board, the appointment of the Chairman and Managing Director, the development and review of Board succession plans and addressing Board diversity).
+The Committee has a remuneration function (with key responsibilities to make recommendations to the Board on policy governing the remuneration benefits of the Managing Director and Executive Directors, including equity-based remuneration and assist the Managing Director to determine the remuneration benefits of senior management and advise on those determinations) and a nomination function (with key responsibilities to make recommendations, experience and competencies of Directors and the extent to which these are reflected in the Board, the appointment of the Chairman and Managing Director, the development and review of Board succession plans and addressing Board diversity).
 The Remuneration and Nomination Committee Charter may be viewed and downloaded from the Company's website.